 The Fisterra and Muxía Way has gained great popularity in recent years.
 So much so that many pilgrims continue their journey after having reached the goal by any of the other routes of the Camino de Santiago.
 Always towards the west.
 Always towards the ocean.

 The starting point is obvious, in this case.
 But there are two ways to do this Camino.
 The first option is from Santiago to Muxía and then to Fisterra.
-This way, you end up at the lighthouse to see the sunset as it has been done for centuries.
-The second one goes directly to Fisterra and ends at Muxía, in the Sanctuary of Nosa Señora da Barca (Our Lady of the Boat).
+This way, you end up at the lighthouse to watch the sunset as it has been done for centuries.
+The second one goes directly to Fisterra and ends in Muxía, in the Sanctuary of Nosa Señora da Barca.
 And, in addition, some people also do this route in reverse, from any of these two points to Santiago.
 So if you choose this route and you find pilgrims in the opposite direction, do not panic.

 Either way, this is the way for you if you want to reach the end of the world and discover the mystique of these two places.

 Now you have some facts about the main routes of the Camino de Santiago.
 Have you found them useful?
 If so, we would love to read your comments below.
 And the same if you have any doubts.